AI Governance Policy Template

 Security

-AI tools are subject to the same information security standards as other organisational systems.
-Confidential data is never entered into unsanctioned AI tools.
+AI tools must meet the same security standards as other systems.

 3. Approved AI Tools & Authorisation Process

 Only AI tools that have completed the organisational approval process may be used for business purposes.
-The use of unapproved AI tools constitutes a policy breach.
+Use of an unapproved AI tool for work is a policy breach.

 | Tool Category | Examples | Approval Level Required | Data Classification Restriction |